citizenlabsgr/absentee/README.md

 ## 2a.
 Complete the online absent voter ballot application

-Due to the passage of the statewide ballot [proposal 18-3](https://ballotpedia.org/Michigan_Proposal_3,_Voting_Policies_in_State_Constitution_Initiative_(2018)), all registered voters in Michigan can now request an absent voter ballot without needing to provide a reason.
+Due to the passage of the statewide ballot [Proposal 18-3](https://ballotpedia.org/Michigan_Proposal_3,_Voting_Policies_in_State_Constitution_Initiative_(2018)), all registered voters in Michigan can now request an absent voter ballot without needing to provide a reason.

 This can be done using the online form: [https://mvic.sos.state.mi.us/avapplication](https://mvic.sos.state.mi.us/avapplication)